mkicjn/paraforth/README.md

 As a **very** brief overview, many trivial Forth examples can be translated to paraforth in just a couple of steps:
 * Surround interpreted non-immediate words with brackets to execute them.
   * Example: `bye` becomes `[ bye ]`, `10 constant x` becomes `[ 10 ] constant x`
-* (Optional) Precede numeric literals with a parsing word indicating the base.
+* (Now optional) Precede numeric literals with a parsing word indicating the base.
   * Example: `77` becomes `# 77` or `$ 4d`
-  * Note: This step is only mandatory if not using the code in [repl.fth](src/repl.fth)
+  * Note: This step is mandatory if not using the code in [repl.fth](src/repl.fth)

+For more information, review the "Resources" section below.

-_Friendly disclaimer: This is scratching the surface.
+_Friendly disclaimer: This is just scratching the surface.
 Although this project aims to respect established conventions, standards conformance is not a priority.
-Deviations are necessary to serve design goals, constraints, and/or personal preferences._
+Some deviations are necessary to serve design goals, constraints, and/or personal preferences.
+Any notable deviations are called out by source code comments for those curious._

 <details>
 <summary> (Old usage notes with some additional details) </summary>

 * Compile with `make`
 * Run manually with, e.g., `cat input | ./paraforth > output` or `cat input - | ./paraforth`
 * Debug with `gdb paraforth -ex 'r < <(cat input)'` and an `int3` assembled somewhere
   * Tip: Disassemble latest word with `x/10i $rsi+9+N` where *N* is the length of its name (i.e., `x/1c $rsi+8`)
 * Disassemble using `objdump -b binary -m i386:x86-64 -D paraforth`

 </details>

 #### Dependencies: